-Nick Nichay was appointed Interim Head Coach at the start of the 2019-20 season after spending the last seven seasons as an assistant coach with Franklin & Marshall Men’s Basketball in 2019-20.
-In his role at F&M, Nichay assists in several aspects of the program relating to recruiting, player development, scouting, academic advisement, and general day to day operations of the program.
+Nick Nichay was appointed Interim Head Coach at the start of the 2019-20 season after spending the last seven seasons as an assistant coach and recruiting coordinator with Franklin & Marshall Men’s Basketball.
+As an assistant, Nichay oversaw several aspects of the program relating to recruiting, player development, scouting, academic advisement, and general day to day operations of the program.
 Nichay has served as the recruiting coordinator since his arrival in September of 2012.
 He has served in the head coach capacity on two separate occasions during the previous two years, leading the team to a 10-4 mark during that span with two wins over top-10 teams.

 During his time as an assistant at F&M, Nichay has helped guide the team to an overall record of 156-61.
 In that time the team has qualified for the Centennial Conference (CC) playoffs in all eight seasons, winning the regular conference championship on two occasions and finishing with a share of second place three times.
 The 2017-18 team earned a bid to the NCAA Tournament, advancing to the Sweet 16 and finishing the year ranked 20th in the nation.
 The team also achieved at a high level in the classroom and was recognized by the NABC with the Team Academic Excellence Award for achieving a cumulative GPA of 3.0 or higher.
 In the 2015-16 season, the program won both the regular season and conference tournament championships on the way to an automatic NCAA Tournament bid.